FAQs

 Will you give me feedback on my work?

-Unfortunately, I don’t have time to do this through the mail.
-I attend a lot of conventions though, and often do portfolio reviews there.
+Most of the time, no. I don’t have time to.
+I attend a lot of conventions though, and sometimes do portfolio reviews there.

 How do I join Periscope Studio?